pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 const region = digitalocean.Region.SFO3;
 ```

-Next, add a few lines to [declare the app's MongoDB cluster](https://docs.digitalocean.com/products/databases/mongodb/how-to/create/).
-We'll use just one node for now --- additional replica nodes can be provisioned just by increasing the `nodeCount` property --- and the most affordable [performance settings](https://www.digitalocean.com/pricing#managed-databases):
+Next, add a few lines to [declare the a managed MongoDB cluster](https://docs.digitalocean.com/products/databases/mongodb/how-to/create/).
+We'll use just one node for now --- additional replica nodes can be provisioned by increasing the `nodeCount` value --- and the least expensive [performance settings](https://www.digitalocean.com/pricing#managed-databases):

 ```typescript
 // ...